 England (Joined 1883)

 England are undoubtedly the most successful country in the Six Nations.
 They’ve won it more times than any of the others and have also won more Five Nations than any of the others as well.
-They’ve been the stronger team for the longest period within the tournaments history and we think fair to say that they are the team that everyone looks to bear, even today.
+They’ve been the stronger team for the longest period within the tournaments history and we think fair to say that they are the team that everyone looks to beat, even today.

 Their modern-day dominance was probably only overshadowed by the success they had in the early nineties, more specially 1992.
 This season they were able to win back to back Grand Slams, something that had never been done before.
-They also manged to rack up a record points amount and conceded just 4 tries throughout the whole tournament.
+They also manged to rack up a record points amount and conceded just four tries throughout the whole tournament.

 The 2003 win was probably more important for them though and not just because they managed to win another Grand Slam.
 The Six Nations victory saw them completely dominate their opponents in just about every match, but it lead to be the springboard to lead Clive Woodward’s team to victory in the 2003 World Cup and give England their one and only World Cup win.